 Tithing is a good reminder for us to detach from our earthly possessions.
 Instead, we must seek the heavenly promise of eternal life that awaits us.
-When we fully understand the transience of money and material things, it would make giving easier.
+When we fully understand the transience of money and material things, it will make giving easier.

 In perspective, 10% is a small amount to give compared to God’s mercy.
-We owe this fraction to Him and it does not even amount to 10% of Lord Jesus’ sufferings for the sake of our salvation.
+We owe this fraction to Him, and it does not even amount to 10% of Lord Jesus’ sufferings for the sake of our salvation.

 God loves us enough to make His Only Son a living sacrifice for our salvation.
 In the same way that the poor widow surrendered everything to faith, we must also place our trust in our Heavenly Father’s divine providence.

 Receive uplifting scriptures, inspiring articles & helpful guides to encourage your faith.

 Thank you for subscribing!

 Something went wrong.